Your Cart

 woman sitting eating a pastry out of tin foil

-With 10+ years creating educational events for industry bodies, I now consult for global brands, bringing lived experience to clinicians, manufacturers, and organisations shaping dysphagia care at every level.
+With over a decade designing educational events for industry bodies, I now consult with global brands, bringing lived experience into the rooms where dysphagia care is shaped.

-I got tired of watching people miss out on the joy of eating while generic care plans ignored what really matters.
+I grew tired of watching people miss out on the joy of eating while generic care plans overlooked what truly matters.

-Women navigating dysphagia who want to keep exploring, eating well, and living life on their own terms.
-Practical strategies, guides, and resources help make every meal an experience, whether at home or abroad.
+Individuals navigating dysphagia who want to continue exploring, eating well, and living on their own terms.

-Speech pathologists, dietitians, and healthcare teams who want deeper insight into lived experience.
-Our resources and training help professionals deliver care with confidence, empathy, and real-world applicability.
+Speech pathologists, dietitians, and healthcare teams seeking deeper insight into lived experience.
+Structured tools and training support care that is practical, empathetic, and applicable.

 Practical Tools & Resources